ckan/ckan/doc/user-guide.rst

 Searching within an organization
 ================================

-If you want to look for data owned by a particular Organization, you can search within that Organization from its home page in CKAN.
+If you want to look for data owned by a particular organization, you can search within that organization from its home page in CKAN.

 #.
 Select the "Organizations" link at the top of any page.

 #.
-Select the Organization you are interested in.
+Select the organization you are interested in.
 CKAN will display your
-   Organization's home page.
+   organization's home page.

 #.
 Type your search query in the main search box on the page.

-CKAN will return search results as normal, but restricted to datasets from the Organization.
+CKAN will return search results as normal, but restricted to datasets from the organization.

-If the Organization is of interest, you can opt to be notified of changes to it (such as new datasets and modifications to datasets) by using the "Follow" button on the Organization page.
+If the organization is of interest, you can opt to be notified of changes to it (such as new datasets and modifications to datasets) by using the "Follow" button on the organization page.
 See the section :ref:`managing_your_news_feed` below.
 You must have a user account and be logged in to use this feature.